vinod-amagi/amgdoc/artwork.md

 Episode|No|2x3|532x800|532x800|No
 Default^*^|**Yes**|16x9|800x450|1920x1080|Yes

-^*^ A fall-back image to be used to deliver for all the programs that are missing program-specific images, usually representing the channel
+> ^*^ A fall-back image usually representing the channel will be used to deliver for all the programs that are missing program-specific images.
+{.is-info}

 **Channel Logos**
 ##### EPG